MooersLab/pymolsnips/README.md

 The latter version can interface with Jupyter Notebooks.
 The Rstudio Pro Server is available at some academic institutions.

-RStudio supports Rnotebooks written in Rmarkdown.
+RStudio supports [RNotebooks](https://bookdown.org/yihui/rmarkdown/notebook.html) written in Rmarkdown.
 Rmarkdown supports literate programming.
 R and its predessor S have been used for literate programming for over two decades via Sweave, Rweave, and Knitr packages.
 Many books have been assembled using Knitr.